latevaweb/laravel-query-updater/README.md

 }
 ```

-### Update model field but keep default value if parameter is empty or null
+### Update model field but keep stored value if parameter is empty or null

 ```php
 use LaTevaWeb\QueryUpdater\QueryUpdater;